heyloh/codefiq/README.md

 ---

-## 🛠️ Tecnologias
+## 🛠 Tecnologias

-As ferramentas usadas no
+As seguintes ferramentas foram usadas na construção do projeto:

 #### Backend:
 - <a href="https://nodejs.org/en/">NodeJS</a>